About Adderall and its Risks

 Adderall, by some studies, has been known to cause as many 70 different side effects.
-The most common side effects of Adderall are: anxiety, dry mouth, lack or loss of strength, loss of appetite, stomach pain, and weight loss.
+Its most common side effects are: anxiety, dry mouth, lack or loss of strength, loss of appetite, stomach pain, and weight loss.

 While Adderall does a fantastic job of treating ADHD and narcolepsy, it carries a huge stigma as “a study drug.”
 The most common abuse and mismanagement of this drug occurs at college campuses, where some students will take high quantities during midterms or finals to get an edge on their classmates.

 According to the National Survey on Drug Use and Health, over 6% percent of college students between the ages of 18 and 22 have used Adderall in a recreational (non-medical) way.

 In addition, a very high correlation has been found between participation in binge drinking and Adderall abuse, with 89.5 percent of students who reported abusing Adderall also involved in binge drinking.